ohmae/fullscreen-timer/README.md

 - STOP
   - Changes to stop state.
 Ignored if already stoped.
 If the count is progressing, it will continue.
 - SET
   - Sets the count to the specified value and changes to stop state.
 Specify the value in EXTRA_TIME.
-Therefore, EXTRA_TIME must be specified, otherwise the command will be ignored.
+Therefore, EXTRA_TIME must be specified, otherwise this command will be ignored.
 - SET_AND_START
   - Sets the count to the specified value and changes to start state.
 Specify the value in EXTRA_TIME.
-Therefore, EXTRA_TIME must be specified, otherwise the command will be ignored.
+Therefore, EXTRA_TIME must be specified, otherwise this command will be ignored.

 ## EXTRA_TIME (type: Long)